FredHutch/cellprofiler-batch-nf/README.md

     nextflow run FredHutch/cellprofiler-batch-nf <ARGUMENTS>

     Required Arguments:
-      --input               Batch file created by the CellProfiler GUI interface
+      --input_h5            Batch file created by the CellProfiler GUI interface defining the analysis to run --input_txt           List of images to process using the specified analysis --output              Path to output directory

     Optional Arguments:
       --n                   Number of images to analyze in each batch (default: 1000)